g0vhk-io/sitcon-hk-2017-jupyter-tutorial/main.rst

 Visualization
 =============

+* Getting bored?
-* So far we just display the data in tabular
+* So far we just display the tabular data
 * Let's do some graph plotting

 ----

 Popular Plotting Library
 ========================
-* Matlibplot
+* Matplotlib
 * Plot.ly
-* etc
+* ggplot
 * Today we use plot.ly

 ----

+:id: plotly-reg

 Plot.ly
 ==========